Syrion89/syrion89.github.io/_posts/2018/2018-01-08-master-ipcam.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2018/2018-01-15-master-ipcam/img7.png)

-After unzip it, there were a lot of configuration files.
+The first step was uncompressing the config_backup.bin file.
+There were a lot of configuration files.
 But let's look at the webserver.conf:

 ~~~
 port=80 user=root cgipat=cgi-bin/** nosymlink globalpasswd debug cgilimit=30